rostislav-matveev/FvwmPy/README.md

 one of `fvwmpy.L_*` constants described above.
 The default level is `fvwmpy.L_WARN`, which makes it mostly quiet.

-The packets are read from the FVWM-to-module pipe synchronously and put into the queue.
+The packets are read from the FVWM-to-module pipe asynchronously and put into the queue for processing by the module.

 `m.packets` has the following attributes and methods